 Composting is the process of microorganisms breaking down organic material in the presence of oxygen (“Composting at Home”).
 This process relies on the balance of nitrogen-rich food scraps and carbon- rich dry leaves.
 Mixing in dry leaves, turning the pile, and venting air helps aerate the mixture.
 The pile is shredded to provide more surface area for microbes to decompose the material and more aeration.
 A mix with larger particles helps keep the pile aerated.
 Moisture is then added to the pile to allow for microorganisms to move around and more easily access the nutrients.
 The microorganisms also require a certain temperature (between 131 and 160 degrees Fahrenheit) for rapid decomposition.
 The EPA stated that “Compost contains essential plant macro- and micronutrients, including nitrogen (N), phosphorus (P), and potassium (K)” (“Benefits of Using Compost”).
-This results in a nutrient dense soil amendment that can enrich crop health.
+This results in a nutrient-dense soil amendment that can enrich crop health.
 This aerobic process differs significantly from the process of disposal in landfills.
 Composting reduces landfill use and methane emissions.